Actify

 Activity Announcement (Slack/Teams)

-🎯 [Activity Name] — [Day] at [Time] What: [One sentence description] Where: [Location or link] Who: Anyone who wants to join Bring: [Nothing / comfortable shoes / yourself] No RSVP needed.
-Just show up.
+[Activity Name] — [Day] at [Time] What: [One sentence] Where: [Location or link] Bring: [Nothing / comfortable shoes / yourself] Anyone's welcome.
+No RSVP, just show up.
 Questions?
 DM me.

 Budget Approval Email to Manager

-Hi [Manager], I'd like to pilot a small team activity program — $15/person/month for lunch meetups, covering [X] employees.
-Here's why: teams running 2+ activities/month see 34% higher retention (Gallup).
-Our current turnover cost per employee is roughly $[X].
-Proposed pilot: 4 weeks, [N] participants, $[total].
-I'll track participation and report back.
-Happy to discuss — takes 5 minutes to set up.
+Hey [Manager], I want to pilot a small team activity program — $15/person/month for cross-team lunch meetups, covering [X] employees.
+Why it's worth it: teams running 2+ activities per month see 34% higher retention (Gallup).
+Our current replacement cost per person is roughly $[X].
+I'm proposing a 4-week pilot with [N] participants totaling $[X].
+I'll track participation and bring you results at the end.
+Happy to walk through it — takes 5 minutes.
+[Your name]

 Post-Activity Feedback (3 questions)

-Quick check-in (30 seconds): 1.
+Quick one (30 seconds): 1.
 Would you do this again?
 (Yes / Maybe / No) 2.
-What would make it better? (one sentence) 3.
-Activity idea for next time? (optional) That's it.
-Thanks for showing up 🙌
+What would make it better? (one sentence is enough) 3.
+Anything you'd like to try next time? (optional) That's it.
+Thanks for coming.

 Never more than 3 questions.
-Surveys kill enthusiasm.
+Surveys kill enthusiasm faster than bad activities.

 Monthly Report for Leadership

-Send this on the 1st of each month.
-Takes 5 minutes to compile if you're tracking in Actify.
+Send on the 1st of each month.
+Takes 5 minutes in Actify, 15 minutes manually.
+The trend line is the most important number.

 Expected Results